ua-gist604b-spring-2022/syllabus/syllabus.md

 You will be able to visualize data stored in PostGIS, geoserver, and shapefiles You will have foundational knowledge and experience using PostGIS.
 You will be able to write basic PostGIS queries with the assistance of postgis.net and other docs.
+You will be familiar with docker and containerization concepts.
+You will understand core client-server architecture concepts and understand which GIS components belong to which class.
-You will be able to create a webpage containing interactive GIS maps that allow you to add/edit/remove data, switch data sources, and a variety of complex web mapping tasks.
+You will be able to create a webpage containing interactive GIS maps that allow you to add/edit/remove data, switch data sources, and a variety of web mapping tasks.

 ## Participation
 Interactive participation through Slack and Zoom are encouraged but not graded.
 You will get more out of the class and your career by engaging your colleagues.

-As it is a course about Open Source, we will emphasize the open source tools or practices where possible, although ultimately we are bound by the U of A and you will be receiving official grades through d2l.
+As it is a course about Open Source, we will emphasize the open source tools or practices where possible.
+Course content will be delivered through GitHub some course content will be available through d2l.

 ## Slack
 [Slack](https://slack.com/) is an online collaboration hub through which we will maintain ongoing chats and interactions